1 National Women’s Political Caucus of Washington State

 312 membership meeting and approve programs and priorities consistent therewith,

 313 except that the Board may change policies and programs established by the

 314 Annual membership meeting only in event of emergency provided that notice of

-315 the proposed change shall be sent to local Caucus chapter chairs at least thirty
+315 the proposed change shall be sent to the chairs of any local Caucus chapters chairs that exist in the

-316 (30) days prior to the Committee meeting at which action is expected to be taken.
+316 state at least thirty (30) days prior to the Board meeting at which action is expected to be taken.

 317 A two-thirds (2/3) vote of the Committee shall be required to adopt any such

-325 Caucus chapters.
+325 actions affecting local Caucus chapters.
 These functions are reserved to the full Board of Directors.
-Minutes

-326 and agenda must be in a timely manner to the entire Board of Directors.
+326 other electronic means in a timely manner to the entire Board of Directors.

 328 (E) MEETINGS.